Squid-Workshop/Minecraft-Datapacks-Project/README.md

 ## Packs List
 | Pack name | Description |
 | --- | :--- |
-| customn | The raw original pack we used in our server.
+| custom | The raw original pack we used in our server.
 We lumped everything into it
 | bool | Tags players when players perform some actions